Lately, I’ve been thinking about age.

 When I was a child and my sisters and I used to play dress-up, we’d each get to choose the age we would portray.
 One of my sisters and I always wanted to be 19.
-Since she was older than I was, she always got to be that age and I had to choose some other age to play.
-For some reason, that age seemed to be the age that everyone should want to be.
+Since she was older than I was, she always got to be that age and I had to choose some other age to be.
+For some reason, 19 seemed to be the age that everyone should want to be.
 I have no idea why.
 Maybe it was because at 19, we would still be teenagers and yet would be on the verge of adulthood.
 So, perhaps, it was an age full of promise.

 When one of my sisters and I would argue about something, she’d eventually say, “Why can’t you act your age?”
 To that, my response was always, “Tell me how a 14 year old [or 10 year old or whatever age I was at the time] should act and I’ll do it!”
 She never had a response.